 What is DMARC?

-Domain-based Message Authentication, Reporting and Conformance (DMARC) is a protocol that binds DKIM and SPF together.
-It lays down a clear policy for both and creates an address that can be used to send reports of email messages that are collected by the receivers against a certain domain.
-It also provides a mechanism through which we can determine if an email is rejected after the implementation of SPF protocol.
+Domain-based Message Authentication, Reporting, and Conformance (DMARC) is a protocol that binds DKIM and SPF together.
+It lays down a clear policy for both and creates an address that can be used to send reports of email messages collected by the receivers against a particular domain.
+It also provides a mechanism to determine if an email is rejected after implementing the SPF protocol.